“GFD: Blade Of Shadows 2”

 Before I knew it, I was struggling to stand on my feet.
-I grabbed my jug of wine and kicked up a small cloud of dust as I fought for my equilibrium to stabilize.
+I grabbed my jug of wine and kicked up a small cloud of dust as I fought for equilibrium.
 The constant laughter and music from the townspeople began to drive me into a rage.
 My sensible mind left me, and I was soon staggering my way toward the middle of town again.

 The flickering lights of an obscenely bright human bonfire lit the walls of every business and living quarters surrounding it.
 Children pretended to fight with sticks, imagining them as instruments of death.
 Much like the one on the side of my hip.
-I even saw one of the men’s head being carried around on the edge of a stick.
+I even saw one of the men’s heads being carried around on the end of a stick.
 In front of the village’s children!